vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-limitations.md

 Only CSV files without headers can be uploaded, but no limitations are applied to the size and store period for a single file.
 The maximum data volume depends on the storage capacity of your machine.

+## Data backup

+For now, only supports exporting query results in CSV format on **Console**, and other data backup methods are not supported.

 ## nGQL statements

 On the **Console** page of Docker-based and RPM-based Studio v3.x, all the nGQL syntaxes except these are supported: